The official homepage of Graves Light, Boston Harbor

 Nearly all of the recorded shipwrecks around Graves Ledge occurred after Graves Light was completed in 1905.

 If Graves Light ever had any plumbing or running water, it was little more than a cold water sink and a toilet that drained into the harbor.
-We plan to change that.
+We changed that.

 If many of the early postcard images of Graves Light were accurate, the steamships in the pictures would have been wrecked on the rocks.